If you’re looking to venture into the world of business, check out this list first!

 The principle of “unity” refers to the perception of a shared identity.
 When we belong or feel we belong to a group, we’re more likely to be open to persuasion attempts.
 Family, ethnicity, and geography are all examples of a shared identity.

 This has helped shape the way I interact with my team and continue to grow the company, in a way that unites us behind the product and drives growth and expansion together, not just for me as an entrepreneur.

-Susan Jeffers’ book is an oldie but goody mind blowing classic that addresses many of the fears that aspiring entrepreneurs are likely to face going into business.
+Susan Jeffers’ book is an oldie but goody mind-blowing classic that addresses many of the fears that aspiring entrepreneurs are likely to face going into business.

-Each chapter, section and sentence in the book has a way of getting into the deepest psyche of the reader.
-It is practically impossible to read the book and not agree that fear is a valid emotion to go through – but by the same token, it addresses how we must overcome our fears and get on with the job in hand.
+Each chapter, section, and sentence in the book has a way of getting into the deepest psyche of the reader.
+It is practically impossible to read the book and not agree that fear is a valid emotion to go through – but by the same token, it addresses how we must overcome our fears and get on with the job at hand.
 The book is easy to understand and is also timeless.

 Grant Cardones’ book is a fantastic read where he talks about putting in that extra effort in order to be successful at whatsoever we choose to do – and that applies to an aspiring entrepreneur.

 The book is particularly useful because it also has simple exercises the reader can undertake to achieve ten times the desired results.
-It a phenomenal and life changing book.
+It a phenomenal and life-changing book.